RealFormer: Transformer Likes Residual Attention: Experiments

 \subsubsection{Research Questions}

-\paragraph{How well does RealFormer perform with half the pre-training budget?} Although RealFormer has outperformed both Post-LN and Pre-LN Transformers considerably when pre-training 1M steps, we are also interested in investigating its potential when the pre-training budget is more limited.
+\paragraph{How well does RealFormer perform with half the pre-training budget?} Although RealFormer has outperformed both Post-LN and Pre-LN considerably when pre-training 1M steps, we are also interested in investigating its potential when the pre-training budget is more limited.
 For this purpose, we experiment with BERT-Large models.
 In particular, we take the 500K step checkpoint of the pre-trained RealFormer in Table~\ref{table:bert-mlm} and fine-tune it on GLUE and SQuAD datasets using exactly the same procedure as described above.
 Comparison results against the strongest baseline, Post-LN Transformer pre-trained 500K (checkpoint) and 1M steps respectively, are collected in Table~\ref{table:500k}.
 We can see that RealFormer with merely half the amount of pre-training epochs can beat Post-LN (1M) on GLUE with a significant margin, and almost match its performance on SQuAD.

-\paragraph{How well does RealFormer perform with a larger learning rate?} As suggested by some recent works (\emph{e.g.},~\citet{Xiong-2020-preln}), Pre-LN Transformer may benefit from using larger learning rates compared to Post-LN.
+\paragraph{Does a larger learning rate help?} As suggested by some recent work (\emph{e.g.},~\citet{Xiong-2020-preln}), Pre-LN Transformer may benefit from using larger learning rates.
 To this end, we follow the pre-training procedure detailed earlier and switch to a larger learning rate, 2e-4, to pre-train BERT-Large with the three Transformer models.
-MLM accuracy on the development set with training steps is shown in Figure~\ref{fig:lr}.
-We can see that \begin{itemize} \item Both Pre-LN and RealFormer can reap some benefits of using larger learning rates; \item RealFormer seems to benefit a bit more in this case (73.94\% $\rightarrow$ 74.31\%) compared to Pre-LN (73.21\% $\rightarrow$ 73.46\%).
-Note that Post-LN diverged with the learning rate of 2e-4. \end{itemize} It means that RealFormer can outperform Post-LN, the strongest baseline, actually with a prominent gap, 0.67\% (\emph{i.e.}, 74.31\% - 73.64\%) for pre-training, though with only minimal learning rate tuning.
+Development set MLM accuracy with training steps can be found in Figure~\ref{fig:lr}.
+We find that both Pre-LN and RealFormer can reap some benefits of using larger learning rates with RealFormer seeming to benefit slightly more in this case (73.94\% $\rightarrow$ 74.31\%) compared to Pre-LN (73.21\% $\rightarrow$ 73.46\%).
+Post-LN diverges with the learning rate of 2e-4.
+Note that it also means that RealFormer can outperform Post-LN, the strongest baseline, actually with a prominent gap, 0.67\% (\emph{i.e.}, 74.31\% - 73.64\%), for pre-training, though with only minimal learning rate tuning.